vkbo/novelWriter/docs/source/int_introduction.rst

 At its core, novelWriter is a multi-document plain text editor.
 It uses a markup syntax inspired by Markdown_ to apply simple formatting to the text.
 It is designed for writing fiction, so the formatting features available are limited to those relevant for this purpose.
-It is *not* suitable for technical writing, and it is *not* a full-feature Markdown editor.
+It is *not* suitable for technical writing, and it is *not* a full-featured Markdown editor.

 Your novel project is organised as a collection of separate plain text documents instead of a single, large document.
 The idea here is to make it easier to reorganise your project structure